How To Microwave Asparagus (With Video)

 Serving Ideas

-• Vegan Butter: Try vegan butter if you’re out of olive oil or avocado oil.
+• Vegan butter: Try vegan butter if you’re out of olive oil or avocado oil.
 Melted butter is a beautiful match for fresh asparagus.
 Adding a little fat to this low-calorie veggie provides more balance, one that your palate is going to appreciate.

 • Chimichurri Dressing: This Chimichurri Dressing tastes absolutely delicious on this easy asparagus recipe!